Why Do People Like Ultra Realistic Dildos? (And 4 Fun Ways to Play With Them)

 Toys and Bondage

 Do you like getting a little tied up or tying your partner up?
-Sex toys can be a super fun addition to your bondage play.
-This can range from something as simple as immobilising your partner and using toys on them until they cum (or don’t – see above), to complex predicament ties or rope harnesses designed to hold sex toys in place.
-I find this type of play pairs particularly well with forced orgasms – more on that in a minute.
+Sex toys can be a super fun addition to bondage—any kinky activity involving restraining someone or being restrained.
+Bondage can range from something as simple as immobilising your partner and using toys on them, to complex predicament ties or rope harnesses designed to hold sex toys in place.
+I find this type of play pairs particularly well with forced orgasms (more on that in a minute.)

 You can even play with toys and bondage by yourself.
-Self-bondage or solo bondage is very popular and you can find tutorials online to help you learn how to do it.
+Self-bondage (AKA solo bondage and self-tying) is very popular and you can find tutorials online to help you learn how to do it.

 Always follow safety protocols: keep a cutting tool for rope or the keys for any locking restraints within reach, keep your phone within reach in case you need to call for help should something go wrong, and never put rope or restraints around your or your partner’s neck.
 (Not so fun fact: the overwhelming majority of kink-related deaths are attributed to breath restriction, and autoerotic asphyxiation in particular.
 Please just don’t go there.)